3000d/overflow/src/content/events/modularmonday-oct-25.md

 Then we'll gather around the bar for discussions, knob twiddling, and cable plugging.

+If you want to buy, sell, give, or exchange stuffs, that's cool as well.

 **Note:** There will be table and a few headphone splitter; please avoid speakers if possible.
 Bring your own headphones, we won't have enough for everyone.

 Come as you are.

+It's a free event

 Photo by <a href="https://unsplash.com/@ryunosuke_kikuno">Ryunosuke Kikuno</a>